carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 > In this lesson we'll show you how to write your own, so you can participate actively in the R community.
 {: .callout}

-## How can this course help me?
+> ## How can this course help me?
+>

-As we'll see during this course, the apparently dull objective of working on a tidier environment comes with several unexpected perks.
+> As we'll see during this course, the apparently dull objective of working on a tidier environment comes with several unexpected perks.
-Let me ask you a few questions:
+> Let me ask you a few questions:
+>

-- Did you ever have problems running research software written by a colleague?
+> - Did you ever have problems running research software written by a colleague?
-- Did you ever have problems running your own software?
+> - Did you ever have problems running your own software?
-- Are you sometimes scared of editing your code, just in case you "break" it?
+> - Are you sometimes scared of editing your code, just in case you "break" it?
-- Did you ever have to re-do all the figures in your paper manually?
+> - Did you ever have to re-do all the figures in your paper manually?
-- Do you suspect that some parts of your code may not be working as you want them to?
+> - Do you suspect that some parts of your code may not be working as you want them to?
-- Do you feel that you are losing control about how your code is growing?
+> - Do you feel that you are losing control about how your code is growing?

+> Can anyone give an example of these things happening to them in their work?
 If your answer to any of the previous questions is yes, stay with us.
-You may not know it yet, but software packaging can make your life easier.
+> You may not know it yet, but software packaging can make your life easier.
+{: .discussion}

 > ## Prerequisites
 > Have you ever written an `R` function?